Financial Resolutions For The New Year

 5. How To Spend Less and Save More

 When overspending habitually, we need to motivate ourselves to change our ways.
 When we diet, we often take a break and eat something we know we shouldn’t.
 If we correct that error, usually no sustainable damage has been done.
-On the other hand, sometimes falling off a diet means we have given up.
+There are a lot of comparisons between saving and dieting.
+Sometimes falling off a diet means we have given up.
 The best thing is to dust yourself and get back on to your diet.

 If you realize your overspending is harming your finances, you may need some motivation to reduce spending.
 When your overspending and debt accumulation is severe, you may want to consider therapy or meeting with a financial counselor to help you.